What is the birthstone for your month? See our birthstones list below to learn the meanings of each monthly birthstone!

 The birthstones we associate with certain months now are not necessarily the same ones as in ancient times.
-Once, color was the most important feature of a stone.
-Ancients did not distinguish between a ruby and a garnet, for example.
+Birthstone colors were once the most important feature of a stone, which meant that ancients did not distinguish between a ruby and a garnet, for example.

-The names used in history may not relate to the stone we think of with that name today.
+The names used in history may not relate to the stone we think of with that name today, too.

 - For example, a sapphire in the Bible was probably what we know today as lapis.